vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

 The `LocalizedRemark` table holds brief remarks about an `Organization` in zero or more `Languages`.
-Remarks are optional, but we recommend providing them.
-The `LocalizedRemark` table is not filled yet.
+Remarks are optional, but we recommend providing them.</p>
-Instead the localized remark texts are temporarily stored in hard-coded property fields (`remarkEN`, `remarkNL`) in the `Organization` table.</p>

 An `Organization` record can be linked to 0, 1, 2 or more `Languages` regardless of whether the app fully supports that language.
 The ISO 2 or 3-letter code of the language and a readable name are stored in `Language`.
 The actual text shown in the user interface is shown in the `LocalizedRemark` table.</p>

-If the device is configured at the iOS level to use e.g. FR for French, the app will give priority to displaying `LocalizedRemarks` in French if encountered.
+If the device is configured at the iOS level to use e.g. FR for French, the app will give priority to displaying `LocalizedRemarks` and `LocalizedKeywords` in French if present.
 Otherwise it defaults to English, if available.
-If the preferred langugages are not available, it will use a non-preferred language if available.
+If none of the users preferred langugages are available, a non-preferred language is used.
 </details></ul>
 </details></ul>